airtower-luna/referer-mod/README.md

 There is limited localization data in the [`_locales/`](./_locales/) directory.
 The [`Makefile`](./Makefile) serves to build a ZIP archive for upload to AMO.

+The repository contains a [configuration file](./.eslintrc.yaml) for [ESLint](https://eslint.org/).
+ESLint runs in CI (see the ["Referer Mod / lint" job](.github/workflows/selenium.yaml)), please pay attention to its results when working on a pull request.

 ## Testing

 The [`testserver/`](./testserver/) directory of this repository